 This research team grew out of the initial data from a study known as the B-Sharp program.
 In the B-Sharp program, people with dementia and their caregivers were given passes to five concerts put on by the Fort Collins Symphony.

-“We found that engagement in the B-Sharp program resulted in improved performance on a series of cognitive tests after a 9-month period,” explained Deana Davalos, associate professor at in the Department of Psychology at CSU and the director of CSU’s Aging Clinic of the Rockies, “This happened in spite of including participants with a neurodegenerative disorder.”
+“We found that engagement in the B-Sharp program resulted in improved performance on a series of cognitive tests after a nine-month period,” explained Deana Davalos, associate professor at in the Department of Psychology at CSU and the director of CSU’s Aging Clinic of the Rockies.
+“This happened in spite of including participants with a neurodegenerative disorder.”

-This study’s promising results led to research that is now underway in the “Enriched Environments for the Healthy, Aging Brain” project, part of the Catalyst for Innovative Partnership Program funded by CSU’s Vice President for Research.
-The project includes researchers from the Colleges of Natural Sciences, Liberal Arts, and Health and Human Sciences.
+This study’s promising results led to research that is now under way in the “Enriched Environments for the Healthy, Aging Brain” project, part of the Catalyst for Innovative Partnership Program funded by CSU’s Office of the Vice President for Research.
+The project includes researchers from the Colleges of Natural Sciences, Liberal Arts and Health and Human Sciences.

 “In our continued studies,” said Davalos, “we hope to better understand the mechanisms of enriched environments that are most beneficial for the aging brain.
 We’re interested to see whether we can deliver the programs in other ways, like through virtual reality and other types of activities, without losing effectiveness.”